Yasi92/Buno-Coffee/README.md

 ## Acknowledgements

 - Tutors at Code Institute for their continued support.
-- Code Institute's Slack community was a great help every step of the way through the project.
+- Code Institute's Slack community was a great help every step of the way during the project.
 - My mentor Gurjot Singh.
 - My web developer friend Monica Andreoli for her great feedback and help when I ran into problems.